ShengHuaWu/Schedule/README.md

 ### Prerequisite
 In this article, I would like to implement a very simple app which displays a list of classes as well as the teacher and the students in that class.
 However, there are still several things should be done before we start.

-First of all, I need to have a GraphQL server and [Graphcool](https://www.graph.cool) is a perfect choice.
+First of all, it is necessary to have a GraphQL server and [Graphcool](https://www.graph.cool) is a perfect choice.
 Visit the website and follow the instructions to create a project called Schedule.
-Add the following code into the Graphcool Console to create the necessary schema.
+Then, add the following code into the Graphcool Console to create the necessary schema.
 ```
 type Class implements Node {
   id: ID! @isUnique